 UCLan Sexual Health Twitter

 James has worked in sexual health services since 2007, working in a combination of genito-urinary medicine (GUM), contraception and chlamydia screening clinics.
 His most recent role was as a HIV & GUM clinical nurse specialist at a local gum clinic, where he still undertakes bank sessional work to maintain his clinical competencies.
 He and the team won ‘Team of the Year’ for their work in reducing waiting times for patients attending the walk in based services.
-He has also currently works for Brook, a sexual health charity dedicated to working with young people.
+He currently works part time for Brook, a sexual health charity dedicated to working with young people.